 On Saturdays large numbers of students will be required to play school games as well as being involved in other school activities, such as Open Days.
 (Please see above for expectations about students' attendance on Saturdays.)
-This year's Open Day will take place on Saturday 2 October 2021 and all students, except those in the First Year who are only required if involved in a specific activity e.g. orchestra, are expected to attend.
+All students, except those in the First Year and Third Year who are only required if involved in a specific activity e.g. orchestra, are expected to attend our main school Open Day in the autumn.
 School buses will run on the Open Day.